 When evaluating basic MIG welder kits, don’t expect a lot of value from the included accessories.
-Most are low-quality throw-ins of limited usefulness.
+There are exceptions, but most are low-quality throw-ins of limited usefulness.

-While a cheap chipping hammer or wire brush might cause you some disappointment, some masks can be downright dangerous.
+While a cheap chipping hammer or wire brush might cause you disappointment, some kit masks can be downright dangerous.

 Even advanced welders use both hands for better torch control.

-And these masks use a dark, fixed-shade lens causing more difficulty for the beginner.
+These masks also use a dark, fixed-shade lens, causing more difficulty for the beginner.

 You’ll need to move the shield away from your eyes so you can see to position the gun on the weld.
 Then, without moving out of position, you’ll return the mask to your face and start the weld in darkness.

-This continuous on and off process with the mask increases the possibility that you might line up the gun and accidentally pull the trigger before returning the protective shield to your eyes.
+This continued on-and-off process with the mask increases the possibility that you might line up the gun and accidentally pull the trigger before returning the protective shield to your eyes.

 Most FCAW-only welders come with a short warranty period of six to twelve months, with guns and hoses often limited to just 90 days.
-Check the fine print to see who pays for return shipping because that cost could approach 50% of what you've paid for the welder.
+Check the fine print to see who pays for return shipping because it could cost 50% of what you’ve paid for the welder.